 To get started with social media marketing, you will need to create profiles on the platforms that you want to focus on.
 Once you have created your profiles, it’s important to populate them with engaging content.
 This can include blog posts, images, infographics, and videos.

 Guest blogging is a great way to promote your blog and reach a new audience.
 When you guest blog on another website, you are allowed to write an article that will be published on their site.
 This article will include a link back to your own website, which helps drive traffic back to your site.
 You can also promote and link back to your blog from your author bio.

 Guest blogging is also a great way to build relationships with other bloggers in your niche.
 When you contribute to another blog, you are allowed to connect with the blogger and their audience.
 This can help you expand your reach and grow your craft blog.

 To get started with guest blogging, you will need to find websites that accept guest contributions.
 Once you have found a few sites that you would like to contribute to, you will need to pitch them an article idea.
 If they approve your article, you will then write the article and submit it to them for publication.

 7. Make Money With a Craft Blog

 Now that you know how to start a craft blog, it’s time to start monetizing your site so you can make money with your blog.
-There are a number of ways to monetize your blog, but the most common ones are advertising, affiliate marketing, digital products, and physical products.
+There are several ways to monetize your blog, but the most common ones are advertising, affiliate marketing, digital products, and physical products.